googlefonts/how-to-hint-variable-fonts/README.md

 **Link** The distance between a pair of points is controlled by an entry in the CVT Table.
 Links always use a CVT reference.
 For example contolling the weight of a horizontal crossbar in the vertical direction.

-**Dist** Controls the natural distance between a pair of points.
+**Dist** Controls the natural outline distance between a pair of points.

 **Interpolate** Interpolates points between two parent points to find their correct position.

 **Anchor** Points can be rounded to the nearest gridline, or to a grid-line specified by a CVT entry

-These tables, in particular the VTTTalk tables for each glyph, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTTalk code, only low level TrueType code.
-Editing for composites, can only be done manually in the composite glyph program.
-The Visual Hinting tools are not used for Composite glyphs._
+These tables, in particular the VTTtalk table for each glyph, is where most of the editing will be done. _Note: Composite glyphs do not contain any VTTtalk code, only low level TrueType code.
+Editing for composites, can only be done manually in each composite glyph program. (`ctrl + 2`) The Visual Hinting tools cannot be used for Composite glyphs._

 When the Light Latin Autohinter is run, VTT also creates three three global tables.